 - scissors

-Use a sharp knife to cut orange slices 1/4 inch thick slice.
-Each dried orange slice will serve as a canvas for our star anise garland with orange slices.
+Use a sharp knife for the sliced orange.
+Cut 1/4 inch thick slices.
+Each dried orange slice will serve as a canvas for the star anise. Â

 Step 3: Dry The Sliced Orange